 audiodata (Set this or audiopath, but not both).
 The audio data to add.
 Files must be uploaded as multipart/form-data.
-For more information about sending data to audiopath (Set this or audiodata, but not both).
+For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 79.

+audiopath (Set this or audiodata, but not both).
 A comma-separated list of paths to the audio files.
-The paths must be absolute or relative to the Media Server audiolabels (Optional) A comma-separated list of labels to identify the audio samples that you are adding (maximum 254 bytes for each label).
+The paths must be absolute or relative to the Media Server executable file.

+audiolabels (Optional) A comma-separated list of labels to identify the audio samples that you are adding (maximum 254 bytes for each label).
 Every audio sample added to the same speaker must have a unique label, so the number of labels must match the number of samples provided using either audiodata or audiopath.
-If you do not set this parameter, Media Server generates labels curl http://localhost:14000 -F action=AddSpeakerAudio
+If you do not set this parameter, Media Server curl http://localhost:14000 -F action=AddSpeakerAudio